GeyserMC/ServerPingApi/README.md

 # ServerPingApi
-A simple web api for pinging the server (that the request came from) on a specified port
+A simple web api for pinging a server on a specified port